s1dlx/meh/README.md

 ```

 You can have a look at the provided `merge_models.py` cli for an example on how to use the function.
 Run `python3 merge_models.py --help` for a list of the available arguments.

+[Join](https://discord.gg/EZJuBfNVHh) our discord server for discussion and features/bugfix requests

 ## Changelog